 By this time, my laughter abruptly ceased.
 I stared in horror as two white girls near my vicinity started screaming enthusiastically, one in distress and pain, and the other in anger and revenge.

-I remember having a premonition.
+I remembered having a premonition.
 It was almost as though I got a crystal ball of my own to predict the outcome of this chaos.
 I just knew what the result of this fiasco was going to be.
 I would end up being the guilty party in this debacle, no matter how angelic and innocent I truly was.

 Miss Pike rushed forward to the scene from hell and started looking at me accusingly.
 It wouldn’t have been more obvious if she didn’t just say what-have-you-done-now??